Rewatching Star Trek: The Next Generation after a 20-year break.

 Just as Troi’s empathic powers conceal whatever the plot requires the characters not to know in order for the plot to unfold as scripted, we learn that Data, whose vast knowledge varies according to the requirements of the script, doesn’t know the word “aphrodisiac.”

-On my rewatch I find LaForge’s cheerful little quips distracting, I guess because LaForge will soon move to Engineering, so he won’t be spending time on the bridge observing things to quip about.
+On my rewatch I find LaForge’s cheerful little quips distracting.
+I guess LaForge will soon move to Engineering, so he won’t be spending much more time on the bridge observing things to quip about.
 I like Worf’s quips better.
-As a loud sneezer myself, I liked this exchange:
+As a loud sneezer myself, I enjoyed this exchange:

 Worf: I think I may sneeze.